edsu/browsertricky/README.md

 $ ./browsertricky mysite
 ```

-If you open http://localhost:9037 while the crawler is underway you should see a screencast of the browser.
+If you open http://localhost:9037 while the crawl is underway you should see a screencast of the browser.

 Read the browsertrix-crawler [documentation] for all the options you can put in your YAML configuration files.
 There are quite a few!